miqbaltariq/SECP1513202420251/06/AKRAM-UTM/readme.md

-# AKRAM ALI MURSHED ALSHAMI'S WORKSPACE Welcome to My e-portfolio
+# AKRAM ALI WORKSPACE Welcome to My e-portfolio

 Hi.
 I'm AKRAM ALI MURSHED AL-SHAMI  (A23CS4022) I'm a first year Software Engineering student at Universiti Teknologi Malaysia (UTM).
 Here, I’ve shared my work, including assignments and a project, from my Technology and Information Systems(SECP1513)course in my first year of university.
 Each one includes what I learned, challenges I faced, and more.
 Let’s take a look!